Akshay0809/fn7/README.md

-# Getting Started with Create React App
+# overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was donne using react and integrated with jsonforms in this code we can perform CURD operations

 ## Available Scripts